OmniLayer/spec/README.md

 Wallets which do not allow you to consolidate to one address and send from that address (such as online web wallet providers) will not work for Mastercoin unless they are modified to do so.
 For this reason, **attempting to purchase Mastercoins from an online web wallet will likely result in the permanent loss of those Mastercoins.**

+## Best Practices for Handling Blockchain Reorginazations

+Occasionally the bitcoin blockchain experiences a "reorg", when the current longest chain is replaced by another longer chain.
+Sometimes this results in recent transactions changing their order, or which transactions are included.

+The Master Protocol depends heavily on the order in which transactions appear in the blockchain.
+Even transactions in the same block can have different meaning or validity depending on the order in which they are recorded.
+Consequently, wallets and other blockchain parsers which also parse Master Protocol transactions need to detect these reorganizations and reparse the affected blocks, changing Master Protocol balances according to the the new ordering of transactions.

+Initially, a reorganization could trigger a "naive" reparse, starting from the beginning and parsing all transactions in the history of the Master Protocol.
+Eventually, parsers should become more sophisticated and should keep checkpoints with all relevant Master Protocol Data written to disk at block milestones, so that they can start from the most recent unaffected checkpoint when a reorg event is detected.

+The most important thing is that reorgs ARE detected.
+If an implementation does not contain code to react to reorgs, it could lose consensus with the other implementations, effectively forking the Master Protocol until the problem is noticed and the affected implementation is manually reset.

+Also, in many cases a user may wish to do something with Mastercoins recently sent to them or otherwise affected by a recent transaction.
+Where possible, Mastercoin-aware wallets should re-use bitcoins from the previous transactions in subsequent transactions which are dependent on the earlier transactions.
+In this way, if the earlier transaction is invalidated (by a reorg), the dependent transaction will also be invalidated.

 ## Unlocking features

 Not all features described in this document are active by default.
 Each feature will be unlocked on a certain block once it's deemed stable.
 Only Test Mastercoin transactions will be allowed if a feature is not unlocked yet.
 All other messages will be invalidated.
 The only exception to this rule is the Simple Send message, this has been enabled since Exodus.